RahulRKS01/SnapSecure2.0/README.md

 - The video feed will freeze to allow you to draw
 - Click on the video to place points forming a polygon
 - Continue clicking to add more points
-- Click near the first point to close the polygon
+- Double click upon placing the last point to complete the polygon
 - Multiple ROIs can be created for different areas

 #### Editing ROI Areas:
 - Click on an existing ROI to select it
-- Drag points to adjust the shape
-- Right-click on a point to delete it
+- Select the "Delete ROI" option to delete the selected Polygon
-- Double-click on a line to add a new point

-#### ROI Options:
-- Name each ROI for easier identification
-- Set sensitivity levels per ROI (High/Medium/Low)
-- Toggle individual ROIs on/off without deleting them
-- Set color coding for different types of areas

 #### Saving ROI Configuration:
 - Click "Save ROIs" to confirm your changes
 - The system will immediately begin using the new ROI settings